FEES

 Please note: If you have receive a discounted rate or have been bulk billed for a consult recently, you may not necessarily have the same discount applied for subsequent consults.

-Dear patients, Floreat Surgery moved to private mixed billing practice in April 2023, as unfortunately the Medicare rebate no longer covers the full cost to provide high-quality medical care.
+Floreat Surgery moved to private mixed billing practice in April 2023, as the Medicare rebate and incentives no longer covers the full cost to provide high-quality medical care.

 We endeavor to keep fees as reasonable as possible.